 What are the best apples to use?

 I have used just every apple I happened to have in the house over the years and every one has made an excellent apple cake.
 (Note: I would shy away from Granny Smith since that is an extremely tart/firm apple.)
-I do think my favorite apple to use in apple cake is the Honeycrisp.
-It has an great balance of crispness, sweetness, and firmness which makes it my choice for the cake.
+I do think my favorite apple to use in general is the Honeycrisp.
+It has an great balance of crispness, sweetness, and firmness which makes it my choice for baking.
 And the one used in these photos!

-Can you make this cake as a one bowl recipe?
+Can you make this as a one bowl recipe?

 I don’t (since it’s so simple anyway), but you certainly can!
 Just add the salt and baking powder to the bowl with the wet ingredients first.
 Then measure the flour and pecans into the bowl and continue as with the posted recipe.